Glee! The great storm is over!

 And only the waves reply.

-We are busy working to bring Emily Dickinson's "Glee!
-The great storm is over!" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Glee!
+The great storm is over!" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Glee!
 The great storm is over!" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.